brightsign/dev-cookbook/README.md

 ## Building on M1 Mac

-You might see an error like `npm ERR!
+When using Node 14.17.6 on Apple Silicon, you might see an error like `npm ERR!
 Error: Cannot find module 'node-bin-darwin-arm64/package.json'`

 Run the following commands: